 The prefered method is targeting columns explicitly by their names:

-There are also some exceptional cases related to selected System Data Views in Salesforce Marketing Cloud, where you need to use an underscore prefix before a name (for example when taking Subscriber ID from Enterprise Attributes):
+There are also some exceptional cases related to selected System Data Views in Salesforce Marketing Cloud, where you need to use an underscore prefix before a name (for example, when taking Subscriber ID from Enterprise Attributes):

-You can also utilize
+You can also utilise

 SELECT as a tool to rename the source columns to match your needs in an outcome data extension.
-It is especially useful when you are pulling the data from Synchronized Data Extension with names coming from Salesforce custom fields.
+It is especially useful when pulling the data from Synchronized Data Extension with names coming from Salesforce custom fields.

 You Should Know